Prevent Attic Mold In Eastern PA

-Aside from the obvious roof leak, moisture buildup in the attic can easily go unnoticed.
-As hot air rises in your NJ home, it collects in your attic.
+With the exception of an obvious roof leak, moisture buildup in the attic is often overlooked by the PA homeowner.
+As hot air rises in your Eastern PA home, it collects in your attic.
 If an attic is not properly ventilated, it can be very vulnerable to excessive moisture buildup.
 Warm air in the attic can lead to condensation and elevated humidity.

 Conditions that promote attic mold growth:

 - Fans and ventilation that empty into the attic rather than outside

 Consistent moisture control is the key to avoiding mold development

 Leaks— You should check your attic regularly for leaks or signs of leaks.
 Early detection can make all the difference when it comes to mold and water damage.

 - If you spot signs of water intrusion from your roof or signs of damage that can lead to water intrusion, address it immediately.
 You may need to contact a professional to get to the bottom of the leak and stop it before it leads to mold development.